deprecated/claudia/README.md

-Claudia is a simplistic python library for reading Cloudy output files
+Claudia is a simplistic python library for reading [Cloudy](https://nublado.org) output files

-# Example
+# Simple example

-In this example, we read in a Cloudy model called "hii_test", and then plot the emissivity of the Hα and [O I] lines as a function of the neutral hydrogen fraction.
+In this example, we read in the output from a Cloudy model called `hii_test`, and then plot the emissivity of the Hα and [O I] lines as a function of the neutral hydrogen fraction.

 ```python
 from claudia import CloudyModel